 If you have any additional practical tips for how to prioritize quality over quantity in a CrossFit setting, please post to the comments below.

 Photos courtesy of CrossFit Impulse.

 Chris Garay is a trainer, educator, athlete, and musician based out of Annandale, Virginia.
 He grew up playing sports (soccer, basketball, and wrestling) in grade school, and then he shifted focus to music in high school and college.
-Chris became a world-class snare drummer, toured the country playing drumset, and currently teaches some of the best marching percussion ensembles in the world.
-Along the way, he earned a degree in philosophy and religious studies and is currently pursuing graduate...
+Chris became a world-class snare drummer, toured the country playing drumset, and currently teaches one of the best marching percussion ensembles in the world.
+Along the way, he earned a degree in philosophy and religious studies and pursued graduate studies in...
 Read More